mouadhamri/invoice_detection/README.md

-# Invoice AI detection: Building a Custom Object Detector for invoives
+# Invoice AI detection: Building a Custom Object Detector for invoices

 This repo is a fork of the repo https://github.com/AntonMu/TrainYourOwnYOLO.git which makes use of ilmonteux/logohunter which itself is inspired by qqwweee/keras-yolo3 (a Darknet implementation  of YOLO3).
 We use TensorFlow 2.3 and Keras 2.4.